quincylin1/futubot/README.md

 ## Usage

-To simplify the process of running FutuBot, a [config file](configs/futubot_config.py) is created to allow users to specify the necessary parameters for running the robot.
+To simplify the process of running FutuBot, a [config file](configs/futubot_config.py) is provided to allow users to specify the necessary parameters for running the robot.
 These parameters are:

 - `filter_trdmarket`: The transaction market.
 FutuBot currently supports Hong Kong market only as Futu only provides free quote right for Hong Kong securities (Please refer to Authorities and Limitations in [Futu API Doc](<>) for more details).
 - `host`: The API listening IP address.
 Default: 127.0.0.1 for local connections.